emrekazaz-hub/online-shopping-app-full-stack/README.md

     npm start

-## Project Status and Objectives
+## Project Overview

-The project currently provides an interface where users can list products and perform various actions.
-Database operations are handled using Node.js and PostgreSQL.

-## Completed tasks include:

-* Listing products
-* Adding/removing items to/from cart and favorites
+The project currently serves as a prototype for an online shopping application.
+Products are stored and listed in an array for demonstration purposes.
+Users can browse, search, add/remove items to/from their cart, and manage favorites.

+User information is stored in a PostgreSQL database via a Node.js server.
+Express is used for the server, while Knex is employed for database operations.
+Users can perform actions such as logging in/out, creating new accounts, viewing and updating profile information, and managing card and address details.
+All these operations are currently managed and stored in the database without security measures.

-## Upcoming tasks:
+## Planned Features

-* Implementing secure authentication and session management using JWT/cookies
+* Implement secure authentication and session management using JWT/cookies.
-* Integrating Google Maps API for address handling
+* Integrate Google Maps API for address handling.
-* Fetching products from the database based on user authentication
+* Fetch products from the database and enable special product operations for users with tokens.
-* UI enhancements, including scroll animations (GSAP)
+* Enhance the user interface, currently in the prototype stage, with scroll animations (GSAP) and improved layout design.